tungnm/tungnm.github.io/_posts/2019-4-12-Building-Website-With-ExpressJs.md

 ## Step 1 Installation
 * [Install Node.js](https://nodejs.org/en/download/)
-* Open terminal and create a folder for the project: `mkdir ~/nodeProject && cd ~/nodeProject`
+* Open terminal and create a folder for the project then go to the folder: `mkdir ~/nodeProject && cd ~/nodeProject`
-* Install Express: `npm install --save express`
+* Install Express by typing the following command: `npm install --save express`.
+Npm is the command provided by Node for managing Node package, library

 ## Step 2 Initialize the project
-* run `npm init`.
+* Still on the same project folder, run `npm init`.
 This command asks few questions and setup the Node project for you.
 Simply press Enter on any field to use the default value.

 ## Step 3 Write the server code
 Any text editing software is Ok but highly recommend [Visual Studio Code](https://code.visualstudio.com/Download)

-Create a new file call server.js and enter the following code:
+On the project folder, create a new file call server.js and enter the following code:
 ```javascript
 var express = require('express');
 var app = express();